International Logistics, Maritime Shipping, and Supply Chain Disruptions: Contracting Issues and Approaches

 Mr. Danas represents clients on a wide variety of general commercial and regulatory issues.
 He has a specialized... | Read More

 Mr. Danas represents clients on a wide variety of general commercial and regulatory issues.
 He has a specialized knowledge of legal issues involving companies engaged in international trade and transportation.
 Mr. Danas regularly counsels companies on the corporate, commercial, and regulatory obligations they may have both in the U.S. and abroad.
 He regularly advises and represents clients in their dealings with federal agencies of the U.S. government.
 He assists clients in obtaining government licenses and bonds and has represented them in government investigations and litigation.
 He has also assisted clients on legislative matters and has testified before the U.S. Congress on their behalf.
 A frequent speaker on business matters related to international commerce, Mr. Danas publishes regularly in professional and academic journals.
 He is also active in a number of professional organizations in a leadership capacity.
-Mr. Danas currently serves as Co-Chair of the International Contracts Committee of the American Bar Association Section on International Law and has previously served three consecutive terms as the Co-Chair of the ABA SIL International Transportation Committee.
+Mr. Danas currently serves as the Immediate Past Co-Chair of the International Contracts Committee of the American Bar Association International Law Section and has previously served three consecutive terms as the Co-Chair of the ABA ILS International Transportation Committee.
 He is also Co-Chair of the Antitrust and Unfair Trade Practices Committee of the Transportation Lawyers Association and is the Co-Chair of the Management Committee of the Euro-American Lawyers Group.Close

 Elizabeth K. Lowe